ibm-ecosystem-engineering/envizi-integration-hub-app/docs/02-readme_prepare_configuration_file.md

 ```
 ## 6. Update Turbonomic parameters (Optional)

 Here are the Turbonomic parameters.
-You may need to modify `account_style_xxxxx` properties as per your environment.
-Otherwise no updates are required in the parameters.
-You can see the below explanations about the parameters.

 ```
   "turbo": {